Mumilaaq Qaqqaq: Political career

-Qaqqaq was approached by the New Democratic Party to contest the 2019 Canadian federal election in Nunavut, and accepted their nomination in September 2019.
-Qaqqaq's Conservative opponent in this race, Leona Aglukkaq, had represented Nunavut in Canadian Parliament from 2008 to 2015, winning both the 2008 and the 2011 federal elections in Nunavut.
+Qaqqaq was approached by the NDP to contest the 2019 Canadian federal election in Nunavut, and accepted their nomination in September 2019.
+Qaqqaq's Conservative opponent in this race, Leona Aglukkaq, was the MP for Nunavut from 2008 to 2015, winning the seat in both the 2008 and the 2011 federal elections.
 Aglukkaq had held four ministerial portfolios under Stephen Harper, including Minister of Health and Minister of the Environment.
-The Liberal incumbent, Hunter Tootoo, had been the Minister of Fisheries, Oceans and the Canadian Coast Guard from 2015 to 2016.
+The Liberal incumbent, Hunter Tootoo, had been Minister of Fisheries, Oceans and the Canadian Coast Guard from 2015 to 2016.
 Tootoo announced in July 2019 that he would not seek re-election, after resigning from the Liberal Party caucus and the cabinet in 2016.
 Instead, the Liberal Party nominated Megan Pizzo Lyall, producing a noteworthy race in which the three major party nominees were all Inuit women.

 Qaqqaq's age at the time of her election, 25, was almost identical to the average age in Nunavut of 24.7.
 This was viewed as an asset in her election, and Qaqqaq emphasized the contrast between her recent entrance into federal politics and the Liberal and Conservative parties' histories of representing Nunavut.
 During the campaign Qaqqaq's stated priorities were to reduce Nunavut's suicide rate, increase access to housing, and ensure food security in Nunavut.

 Qaqqaq's most recent initiative has been her emphasis on the effects of climate change, including mentioning unpredictable temperatures that cause strain on animal populations and create hazardous conditions for hunters.
 Qaqqaq was also named critic for Northern affairs and the Canadian Northern Economic Development Agency, also known as CanNor.
 The agency oversees the development of businesses, skills, and community infrastructure, and has a hand in resource development in the North.